UPCOMING JEWISH MINDFULNESS EVENTS

 My heart and soul have been steeped in Judaism throughout my life.
 The rhythms of Jewish time, the texture of Hebrew prayers, the questions our tradition asks—these live in my bones in a way that feels both inherited and chosen.

 Over the last 15 years, I've attended Jewish meditation retreats and studied with Or HaLev and the Institute for Jewish Spirituality, Rabbi Dr. David Moster's Institute of Biblical Studies, Taproot Community Ritualist Program, among others.
 I'm also in spiritual direction with Rabbi Diane Elliot and maintain a daily meditation practice rooted in both Jewish and Buddhist traditions.
-I've had the honor of teaching Jewish mindfulness retreats and classes in partnership with synagogues, retreat centers, and organizations, including the Institute for Jewish Spirituality, Sixth & I Synagogue, and Am Kolel.
+I've had the honor of teaching Jewish mindfulness retreats and classes in partnership with synagogues, retreat centers, and organizations, including the Institute for Jewish Spirituality, Sixth & I Synagogue, At the Well, and Am Kolel.

 You can read more about my journey as what some might call a BuJew :) here.